snarkhunter/oofcanvas/README.md

 	`ppu` is the pixels per unit that determines the conversion between user and pixel coordinates.
 This is just an initial value.
-It can be changed later by zooming, but some initial value is required.
+It can be changed later by zooming, but some nonzero initial value is required.

 #### Layer manipulation methods in `OffScreenCanvas`